bids-standard/bids-specification/src/02-common-principles.md

 Derivatives of the raw data (other than products of DICOM to NIfTI conversion) MUST be kept separate from the raw data.
 This way one can protect the raw data from accidental changes by file permissions.
 In addition it is easy to distinguish partial results from the raw data and share the latter.
-You can read more about organizing derivatives [here](05-derivatives/01-introduction.md).
+See [Storage of derived datasets](#storage-of-derived-datasets) for more on organizing derivatives.

 Similar rules apply to source data, which is defined as data before harmonization, reconstruction, and/or file format conversion (for example E-Prime event logs or